 When we arrived for the inspection, we observed that the stained glass windows had suffered significant damage.
 The strong gusts of wind from the storm had swept through the church and pulled the stained glass along with it.
 The extreme pressure differential from the tornado had created a vacuum effect and had caused the lead to buckle.
 The framing was pulled about ½ inch away from the stained glass.
-The pressure from the storm was so severe that the tornado was able to suck out a 12×18 ft, 1,000 lbs window.
+The pressure from the storm was so severe that the tornado was able to suck out a 12×18 foot, 1,000 lbs window.

 Next, the window frames had to be pulled back into place and secured.
-Back at our workshop, the windows were soaked, cleaned, carefully disassembled, then reconstructed using new leading and matching glass to replace the badly broken pieces.
+Back at our workshop, the windows were soaked, cleaned, carefully disassembled, and reconstructed using new leading and matching glass to replace the badly broken pieces.
 The stained glass was polished, then returned to the church and reinstalled.

 Not only were we glad to assist the church during their time of need, but it was also inspiring for us to see the way the church members came together to resolve this issue.
 While the insurance company covered the damage from the tornado, the church had to cover the cost of the restoration for the other windows all on their own, and they raised all the necessary funds based on donations from members.
 It is truly inspiring to see the way that art can influence and impact a community and bring people together.